George Thengummoottil: Early life and education

+Keratoconus

 During his teenage, he was affected by Keratoconus, a degenerative disorder of the eye and was blind by the age of 13.
 He had to stop his studies and activities.
 Later he did Corneal transplantation and could partially recover vision in one of his eyes.

 Career

 George was campus placed in Machine Vision and Robotics at Lucid Imaging, Bangalore after his post graduation.
 Even though the company offered cover of his treatments he could not continue for a long time due to Keratoconus.
 George was invited to work as a lecturer at Sherubtse College in Bhutan, where he served for several Years.
 Later he worked as a journalist with Times of India, Coimbatore and later worked with filmmaker Sandesh Kadur at Felis Creations before starting as an independent wildlife filmmaker.

 Film making

 After his Masters in Journalism, he started making short edits, while working at Felis Creations and started as a documentary editor.
 In 2022, he founded Moundain Private Limited, which specializes on production and post-production of documentaries.

 George was also motivational speaker and has been involved in many technical and art projects.
 He was instrumental to popularize the use of solar panels for filming in remote places.